Signs of Magnesium Deficiency

-Pro tip: Foods that contain magnesium and tryptophan offer a dual-angle approach to enhancing mood and mental clarity.
+Foods high in magnesium and tryptophan offer a dual-angle approach to enhancing mood.
 Tryptophan is a precursor to serotonin, the brain chemical that makes you feel happy, focused and calm.
-Eat foods with both tryptophan and magnesium to support your mood and get a mental boost, such as dark chocolate, salmon, spinach and avocados.
+Foods with both tryptophan and magnesium include dark chocolate, salmon, spinach and avocados.

-If you don’t have time for a bath, magnesium supplementation could address certain magnesium deficiency symptoms.
-There are 10 or so more common types of magnesium supplements on the market, and they have slightly different applications.
-For example, magnesium threonate supports memory and brain function, while magnesium citrate is great for muscle relaxation.
+There are many types of magnesium supplements on the market.
+For example, magnesium threonate supports memory and brain function, while magnesium citrate is commonly used for muscle relaxation.

-Try a few different magnesium formats—powders, capsules or baths—to find what works for you, and pay attention to how you feel.
+Bulletproof Magnesium and Sleep Collagen Protein both include magnesium.
+Try a few different magnesium treatments to find what works for you and pay attention to how you feel.
 Because magnesium regulates hundreds of processes in your body, it’s a mineral supplement worth looking into.
-Magnesium is a safe supplement to experiment with to see if it helps you feel like the best version of you.

 What other essential nutrients are you missing?
 Check out the best supplements that almost everyone should take.